MadzCode/Lecture-Repository/Prototype Documentation.md

 ### Week 0 - 2
 * To start with I did some research on my limb mechanic, and what I found was a dismemberment system I could modify to make detachable limbs.

+* How To Make Dismemberment System Unreal Engine 4 by Unreal University
 - YouTube. https://www.youtube.com/watch?v=g47tNmkVjlQ&t=24s.
 Accessed 3 Dec.
 2024.

 > # creating model in Maya